 - Introducing a sport tracker in your loyalty program, adding a leaderboard, or using challenges are excellent methods to engage customers.

 - From our examples, you’ll see that the biggest brands make sure they provide memorable moments within their loyalty programs.

 A solid concept is at the heart of any successful sportswear loyalty program.
 Download our worksheet to make sure you develop a rewards program that truly fits your business.

 Sportswear loyalty programs are customer retention tools designed to increase customer lifetime value, boost in-store traffic, generate word-of-mouth and promote an active lifestyle, among other key actions.
 Creating a successful loyalty program in sports is similar to running a marathon: both require a lot of steps!
 But the reason so many companies stumble at the starting line is that they are fixated on giving discounts or rewarding transactional behavior.

 Let me tell you a secret: brand alignment happens outside the store.
-Those who are wearing athleisure or fine footwear are doing it for the experience, as activewear represents self-discovery and wellness.
+Those who are wearing athleisure or fine footwear do it for the experience, as activewear represents self-discovery and wellness.
 You need to tap into this lifestyle and be present for customers during everyday moments.
 Being able to engage shoppers outside of the buying cycle will help you stand out from the competition and increase customer lifetime value.

-- Increasing the basket value
+- Increasing basket value

-- Rewarding already loyal customers cost-effectively
+- Cost-effectively rewarding already loyal customers

 - Multiplying the touchpoints and boosting footfall